-Here is how you can integrate video content into each area of your marketing funnel to engage your buyers on their own hero’s journey towards buying your product.
+Here is how you can integrate video into each stage of your marketing funnel to engage your buyers on their own journey towards buying your product.

 Act One: Engaging Your Prospective Customers in the Awareness Stage

-For your company, this would be the phase where your future customer, let’s just call him Frodo, needs to become aware he has a problem he needs to fix.
-Your job is to help Frodo realize he has a problem and attract him back to your website or landing page to learn more and develop an interest in your company or product as the solution to this problem.
+For your company, this would be the phase where your future customer needs to become aware that they have a problem they need to fix.
+Your job is to help them realize that they have a problem and attract them back to your website or landing page to learn more and develop an interest in your company or product as the solution to this problem.

 For this stage, you will want to focus on creating an industry video or educational video.
 An industry video is a video that highlights the opportunities within your industry as a whole, while not necessarily promoting your brand.
 In these videos, you’re targeting people that do not even realize they have a problem.
-You can feature stats, trends, or industry news usually meant to highlight the magnitude of a “problem” in order to attract the right customer – Frodo.
+You can feature stats, trends, or industry news usually meant to highlight the magnitude of a “problem” in order to attract the right customer.

 On the other hand, an educational video is meant to educate potential customers on how to take advantage of your products at large to solve their problem.
 So, where an industry video would highlight a problem in an industry, an educational video would aim to share educational content to fix said problem.
 For example, if you run a marketing company, you would make an educational video called “how to advertise on Facebook” to educate potential customers on how to solve the problem of reaching new audiences with Facebook advertising.

 Speaking of advertising, you’ll need to promote your industry or educational videos with advertising dollars in order to attract your customers.
-Learning the right channels for finding and reaching the right prospective customer is paramount to figuring out where and what to spend.
+Learning the right distribution channels for finding and reaching the right prospective customer is paramount to figuring out where and what to spend.